apache/amoro/README.md

 ## Supported table formats

 Amoro can manage tables of different table formats, similar to how MySQL/ClickHouse can choose different storage engines.
 Amoro meets diverse user needs by using different table formats.
-Currently, Amoro supports three table formats:
+Currently, Amoro supports four table formats:

 * Iceberg format: means using the native table format of the Apache Iceberg, which has all the features and characteristics of Iceberg.
 * Mixed Iceberg format: built on top of Iceberg format, which can accelerate data processing using LogStore and provides more efficient query performance and streaming read capability in CDC scenarios.
 * Mixed Hive format: has the same features as the Mixed Iceberg tables but is compatible with a Hive table.
   Support upgrading Hive tables to Mixed Hive tables, and allow Hive's native read and write methods after upgrading.
+* Paimon format: supports displaying metadata information in the Paimon format, including Schema, Options, Files, Snapshots, DDLs, and Compaction information.

 ## Supported engines